Christmas markets and fairs in London are a real festive treat. We round-up some of the best winter markets the capital has to offer.

 This great big Christmas fun fair draws Londoners, day-trippers and tourists from far and wide.
 It plays host to the world’s largest transportable rollercoaster (along with seven other theme park rides), shows from Cinderella on Ice and Zippos Circus, and this year there are even hireable karaoke huts to do you best Pogues singalong in.
 Entrance is free but attractions are not – tickets can be booked in advance.

-5. Tate Modern Christmas Market, from Nov 17
+5. CANCELLED: Tate Modern Christmas Market, from Nov 17

 We don’t have too much info on this right now, but expect, at a minimum, wooden chalets, bratwurst and some other stuff.
-(For fun, try appraising it like it’s a particularly challenging piece of modern art.)
-Afterwards, have a play on the swings installed in the Turbine Hall – a particular hoot after four or five Glühweins.
+This isn’t happening this year, due to ‘unforseen circumstances.’

 6. Winterville, Clapham Common, opens Nov 23

-The trendy alternative to Winter Wonderland, Winterville is (apparently?!) moving from east London to south London this year.
-This Christmas market is expected to boast a street food line-up curated by Street Feast, film screenings from Backyard Cinema, laser crazy golf from PLONK and a lovely big ferris wheel.
-Fingers crossed for this one – a proper announcement is expected towards the end of October.
+The trendy alternative to Winter Wonderland, Winterville is moving from east London to south London this year.
+This Christmas market is expected to boast a street food line-up curated by Street Feast, film screenings from Backyard Cinema, crazy golf from PLONK and a lovely big ferris wheel, plus ice skating AND roller skating opportunities.
+Brought to you by the folks behind Field Day and Street Feast, this promises to be a bobby dazzler.
+More information here.

 7. Christmas by the River, Bankside, opens Nov 30